How to Apply

 Oasis Academy Brislington is a non-selective Academy open to students of all religious faiths and those of no faith.

-If you are a parent/carer of a child in Year 6 and wish to apply for a place in Oasis Academy Brislington for the following September you will need to complete the common application form and return it to the admissions section at Bristol City Council.
-Please click HERE to be directed to the Bristol City council Schools Admissions site.
+If you are a parent/carer of a child in Year 6 and wish to apply for a place in Oasis Academy Brislington for the following September you will need to make an application via the Bristol City Council Schools Admissions site.
+Please click HERE for further information.

 If you are seeking a place in any other year group, or for a Year 7 place post-September, you must contact the Academy directly.